valentinsoare/wordtally/README.md

 ## :man_technologist: How To:

-:white_check_mark: How to use it with short options and files as input.
+:white_check_mark: Use it with short options and files as input.

 ![](contentforreadmepage/WordTallyClassicOptions.gif)

 <br>

-:white_check_mark: Using it with short/long options with files or standard input.
+:white_check_mark: Use it with short/long options with files or standard input.

 ![](contentforreadmepage/WordTallyWithLongOptions.gif)